flyteorg/flyte/rsts/concepts/flyte_console.rst

 |

-After clicking on the **Launch Task** button, a pop-up window gets displayed with input fields that the task requires and the role with which the task has to run.
+After clicking on the **Launch Task** button, a pop-up window is displayed with input fields that the task requires and the role with which the task has to run.

 |